r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 ### Infrastructure

 The engine that makes this project go is [Swift Cloud](https://github.com/swift-cloud/swift-cloud).
 It's the infrastructure as code tool I use to deploy my Swift package to AWS with the configuration I define.
-Specifically, Swift Cloud vends Swift components like `AWS.Function()` that get compiled into [Pulumi](https://www.pulumi.com/) YAML files, which are then deployed via the Pulumi CLI when you run `swift run Infra deploy` to deploy your project.
+Specifically, Swift Cloud vends Swift components like `AWS.Function()` that get compiled into [Pulumi](https://www.pulumi.com/) YAML files.
+The Pulumi CLI deploys that configuration to the cloud when you run Swift Cloud's `swift run Infra deploy` command.
 Notably, you don't need to know anything about Pulumi to use Swift Cloud.
 It's just used internally.

 The project currently consists of six primary pieces of infrastructure, all of which are defined within `Sources/Infra/Project.swift`:

 1. A cron job managed by [EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) that triggers my scheduler function
-2. An [SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) queue to hold sports-api poller events
+2. A scheduler [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that fires off SQS events every 10 seconds
-3. A scheduler [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that fires off SQS events every 10 seconds
+3. An [SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) queue to hold those events
 4. A poller Lambda function triggered by SQS that polls the [ncaa-api](https://github.com/henrygd/ncaa-api) for Tulsa football, men's basketball, and women's basketball scores, and the [public-espn-api](https://github.com/pseudo-r/Public-ESPN-API) for Eagles scores.
 It writes those results to DynamoDB
 5. A DynamoDB table that keeps track of the games found in the previous step
 6. A processor Lambda function triggered by [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) that checks the scores for those teams I care about, and if they scored (football only) or won, make my Philips Hue lights go nuts in the team's colors